Maharsh3114/Py2-Pizza-/README.md

 # Py2-Pizza-
-This is a virtual pizza order services created with the help of PYTHON.
+This is a virtual pizza order service.